Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/03-MoreModels.md

 **PROTIP**: `.get()` will return 0 to one result, whereas `.filter()` can return 0 to many results.

+### Activity: Filters

+Find a partner you haven't worked with yet.
+Go over the [Model Field Reference](https://docs.djangoproject.com/en/3.0/ref/models/fields/) documentation and write down 3 more filters for `Song`, `Musician`, and/or `Album`.

 ## BREAK (10 minutes)

 ## Activity: Data Modeling (25 minutes)